vinaypolineni/aws-code-build-to-pipeline/README.md

 # Angular Project

-## create a code commit repo and add the files of java script file in to that repo
+## create a code commit repo and add the files of Angular file in to that repo

 ### aws-code-build-to-pipeline
 create pipeline to deploy simple caluculater using amazon s3 bucket website hosting and on more project java program depployed in lambda